intel/llvm/llvm/lib/SYCLNativeCPUUtils/compiler_passes/compiler_pipeline/docs/utils.rst

 Work-group scheduling (vectorized and scalar loops)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Barrier Pass is responsible for stitching together multiple kernels to make a single kernel capable of correctly executing all work-items in the work-group.
+The `WorkItemLoopsPass`_ is responsible for stitching together multiple kernels to make a single kernel capable of correctly executing all work-items in the work-group.

 In particular, when a kernel has been vectorized with :doc:`/modules/vecz` it